 This program is intended to assist certified teachers in attaining a category upgrade with the Teacher Qualification Service (TQS) of British Columbia.
 Upon successful completion, students will receive a Master of Education from UFV.

-Note: The next expected intake is July 2021.
+Note: Information on the next expected intake is available here.

 See the Fees and Other Costs section.
 There will be additional costs for textbooks.

 The Master of Education degree is a seven-semester, 30-credit, part-time cohort program.

 The program is located at the Abbotsford campus.